QuTech-Delft/qne-adk/docs/introduction.rst

     qne experiment create [OPTIONS] EXPERIMENT_NAME APPLICATION_NAME NETWORK_NAME

 Create a new experiment, based on an application name and a chosen network.
+When the experiment is created for a remote application the user must be logged in.

     Arguments:
       EXPERIMENT_NAME   Name of the experiment.  [required]